asalp/Block-Based-CS-NNs/README.md

 I implemented this project in python3 using keras.

 ## Process:
 I started with the best hyper parameters they found in their research.
-R=0.25 and T=8 and K=2 (#number of reconstruction layers)
+R=0.25, T=8 and K=2 (#number of reconstruction layers)

 Having R, T, K as fixed numbers, I changed the sensing matrix size to B=8,16,32.
 I shared the results in separate files.